rohangaur21/aws-csaa/README.md

   - Unlimited Storage.
   - Files are stored in Buckets (folders).

-### S3 Objects
+### S3 Object - Key, Value Store
-  - S3 Object contains 1) Key 2) Value 3) VersionID 4) Metadata 5) Subresources
-  - Key - Name of the object.
+- Key - Name of object to be stored
-  - Value - Data, which is made of sequence of bytes.
+- Value - Data being stored - made up of a sequence of bytes
-  - VersionID - Important for versioning
+- Version ID - Version signifier
-  - Metadata - Data about data you are storing
+- Metadata - Data about the data you are storing - date stored, size,
+- Subresource
-  - Subresources - Access Control List and Torrents
+    - Access Control Lists

-### S3 Data Consistency
-  - Read after Write Consistency for PUTS of new objects.
-  - Eventual Consistency for overwrite PUTS and DELETED (can take sometime to propagate)
+    - Torrents

 ### S3 Object Storage Classes
   - S3 has Tiered Storage Available as below: